 - Family applicants should bring addresses of child care providers

 How much rent will I pay when I get my Voucher?

 How does an owner get involved in the Housing Choice Voucher Program?

 Does the Housing Authority screen prospective renters for the owner?

-What is the process if an owner has a rental unit he/she wishes to rent a
+What is the process if an owner has a rental unit he/she wishes to rent a Section 8 participant?

-The participant will provide the landlord with the required forms that must be return to the Housing Authority.
+The participant will provide the landlord with the required forms that must be returned to the Housing Authority.
 Housing Authority staff will schedule a unit inspection with the Landlord.
 If the unit passes inspection, the Landlord and Housing Authority will enter into a Housing Assistance Payment Agreement (HAP contract) and the participant may move in.

 Are there limits on rents?

 Yes.
 Rent limits are generally determined individually for each household based on three factors.
 The first factor is the payment standard amount, which is set by bedroom size.
 The second factor is household income.
 Generally, the higher the household income, the higher the approvable rent.

 The payment standards are determined to include modestly priced rental units.
 Not all units are affordable for the program participants.
 The third factor is that the rent must be determined reasonable by the Housing Authority.